gibbz00/sway-rofi-screenshot/README.md

 sway-interactive-screenshot is as simple bash script to take screenshot with ease on sway.
 Just launch the script and it will ask you what you want to take a screenshot.

-**
-This is a fork of [sway-interactive-screenshot](https://github.com/moverest/sway-interactive-screenshot) that simply places `HEAD` before the [Switch to Fuzzel](https://github.com/moverest/sway-interactive-screenshot/commit/c799936eb20b2a222690b7e5d999b3f28bdd94a9) commit.
-A commit which resulted in a switch away from Rofi to a picker with very limited themeing functionality.
-The reasoning was Rofi's poor Wayland support, which is in a way entirely valid were it not for [lbonn's rofi for wayland](https://github.com/lbonn/rofi).
+**This is a fork of [sway-interactive-screenshot](https://github.com/moverest/sway-interactive-screenshot) that simply places `HEAD` before the [Switch to Fuzzel](https://github.com/moverest/sway-interactive-screenshot/commit/c799936eb20b2a222690b7e5d999b3f28bdd94a9) commit.
+A commit which resulted in a switch away from Rofi to a picker with very limited theming functionality.
+The reasoning was Rofi's poor Wayland support, which is in a way entirely valid were it not for [lbonn's rofi for wayland](https://github.com/lbonn/rofi).**
-**

 ## Install